GitDatz/home_inventory/README.md

-# home_inventory
+# Home Inventory

-Home Inventory app in Flutter.
+App written in Flutter that keeps inventory of groceries.